tshepang/blog/content/cat, Python, and Perl.md

 =====

 -   The Perl keyword, `my`, indicates that the variabe it refers to is local.
-Without that, it\'s taken to be global.
+Without that, it's taken to be global.
 As for Python, this is implicit, and depends on where the variable is placed (scope).
 -   Perl has special ways of identifying data types.
 In our example, `$` is used to identify a variable that has a single value, and is known